pekrau/wrapid/README.txt

 A different web server framework with some novel features:

-- Designed to facilitate a RESTful API and a Resource Oriented Architecture.
+- Designed to facilitate a Resource Oriented Architecture.
 - Allows the creation of a well-organized RESTful API that is uniform for all representations, including HTML for human browsers, or JSON and other content types for programmatic access.